 - Foregrounding social relations enables the overcoming of the contemporary, and arguably enduring, analytical dualism of individualism/collectivism, universal/particular, and structure/agency; and

 The first book length treatment of the relational approach is Eacott’s (2015) Educational Leadership Relationally.
 The most comprehensive overview appears in Eacott’s (2018) Beyond leadership: a relational approach to organizational theory in education.
 See also the Publications tab for many other papers and chapters using the relational approach.
 Ongoing work is currently being articulated at the moment in conference papers and empirical projects and will be published shortly.

-A 2019 Special Issue of Research in Educational Administration and Leadership was dedicated to discussing the relational approach, and builds on a 2016 Special Issue of Journal of Educational Administration and Foundations was dedicated to discussing Educational Leadership Relationally.
+A 2019 Special Issue of Research in Educational Administration and Leadership was dedicated to discussing the relational approach, and builds on a 2016 Special Issue of Journal of Educational Administration and Foundations that focused on Educational Leadership Relationally.